alexanderguzhva/smalltopk/article/main5.md

 ### Comments about AWS Graviton 3

-It was run on 4t vs 8t for x86 ones.
+It was run on 4t vs 8t for x86 ones, so the needed time would be 2x less if run on M7g.xlarge machine.

 Overall, AWS Graviton 3 is not that fast, compared to x86, primarily because its SIMD width is 256 bit (compared to AVX512).
 Still, our ARM SVE code for AWS Graviton 3 produces up to 10x performance improvement (mostly, 7x), compared to baseline versions.
+It can be estimated that 512-bit SIMD Graviton 3 would provide 20x (mostly, 14x) performance improvement.

 TODO: verify improvement